A Novel by Pattie Palmer-Baker (Released May 15, 2019, ISBN: 978-0-9998425-5-3)

 Advance Praise for Mall

 “It was the most original idea and kudos to the author for managing those dueling viewpoints.
-We can all relate to going to mall we’ve never been to and getting swept up in the flow… and then, where IS the exit?!”Hallie Ephron
+We can all relate to going to a mall we’ve never been to and getting swept up in the flow… and then, where IS the exit?!”Hallie Ephron

 “In her award-winning novel Mall, Pattie Palmer-Baker creates a vivid dystopian world where the Code governs every aspect of life.
 For example, Mallite children are tested and then trained for employment they’ll own for life, and everyone must provide a pleasurable experience for people looking at them; hence, clothes and good looks are highly valued.